BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/pixelarticons-pro.md

 ---
-title: Pixelarticons-Pro
+title: Pixelarticons Pro
-description: How to install and configure Pixelarticons-Pro for Blade Icons.
+description: How to install and configure Pixelarticons Pro for Blade Icons.
-breadcrumbs: [Documentation, Families, Pixelarticons-Pro]
+breadcrumbs: [Documentation, Families, Pixelarticons Pro]
 ---

 ## Installation